FAA Certification Lawyers

-The Federal Aviation Administration uses certifications, directives, standards, and regulations to ensure air carriers, manufacturers, repair and maintenance shops, operators, and other aviation businesses are taking necessary precautions to ensure security, safety, and protection for passengers and crew members.
+The Federal Aviation Administration (FAA) enforces certifications, directives, standards, and regulations to ensure air carriers, manufacturers, repair and maintenance shops, operators, and other aviation businesses prioritize security, safety, and the protection of passengers and crew members.

 What is the FAA?